 Across all our clinical trials, beloranib has been well-tolerated at doses we would expect to explore in the future.
 There have been no serious adverse events, or SAEs, attributed to beloranib in our clinical trials.
 The main adverse events, or AEs, including those leading to drop-outs, in patients dosed with beloranib have been sleep disturbances, principally manifested as delayed onset of sleep, nausea and vomiting.
 For certain of our clinical trials, we performed statistical analysis of our results and report the p-value, which is a statistical calculation that relates to the probability that a difference between groups happened by chance, with a p-value of less than 0.05 (i.e., less than 5% probability that the difference happened by chance) generally being used as the threshold to indicate statistical significance.
+We expect that the FDA will perform its own independent statistical analyses to determine if our data support regulatory approval.
 Each of our clinical trials is discussed in more detail below.